How To Do A Messy Bun With Long Hair: Ideas And Tutorials

 What Is A Messy Bun?

-Messy buns are easy to do with short hair.
-However, you can pull off the messy bun look with long hair.
-Check out the tutorials below.
+It is easy to create messy buns for short hair.
+However, you can pull off the look with long hair too.
+Check out the messy bun tutorials below to know more.

 How To Do A Messy Bun With Long Hair – 12 Cute Styles